-On February 18, 2014, the Federal Reserve Board approved the final rule to implement the enhanced prudential standards and early remediation requirements of sections 165 and 166 of the Dodd-Frank Act (the "FBO Rule") for bank holding companies and foreign banking organizations.
-Regulation YY implements certain provisions of section 165 that require the Federal Reserve Board to establish enhanced prudential standards for bank holding companies and foreign banking organizations with total consolidated assets of \$50 billion or more.
+The Bank is subject to the enhanced prudential standards and early remediation requirements of sections 165 (implemented by Regulation YY) and 166 of the Dodd-Frank Act (the "FBO Rule") for bank holding companies and foreign banking organizations.
 With respect to foreign banking organizations, the overall intent of Section 165 and Regulation YY is to strengthen the regulation of the U.S. operations of foreign banking organizations by requiring home country capital certification consistent with the Basel capital framework, home country capital stress tests comparable to U.S. standards, maintenance of a liquidity buffer for U.S. branches and agencies and establishment of a U.S. risk committee with the appointment of a U.S. Chief Risk Officer.
-The Bank has a Chief Risk Officer for the U.S., a U.S. Risk Committee and complies with the FBO Rule, which became effective in July 2016.
+The Bank has a Chief Risk Officer for the U.S., a U.S. Risk Committee and complies with the FBO Rule.
 The Bank is not currently required to form a U.S. intermediate holding company under the FBO Rule.
+On October 2019, the Federal Reserve finalized its rules to further tailor the regulatory framework for enhanced prudential standards and the U.S. Basel III capital and liquidity requirements applicable to domestic banking organizations and foreign banking organizations (FBOs).
+The Bank is assessing the impact of these rules, which it believes will not be material.